mautrix/docs/bridges/general/troubleshooting.md

 relevant has changed since the last one.
 Releases outside of the standard cycle only happen if there are severe security issues that must be fixed immediately.

+Anything older than the latest release is completely supported and there won't be any patches even for security issues.

 Python bridges do not have a release cycle, releases will happen randomly.

 ## Discord: `Your message was not bridged: 50035: Invalid Form Body` with relay mode